 Signs You’re Not Using Enough Litter or Are Using Too Much

 If you’re still unsure if you’re using the right amount of litter, keep an eye on your cat’s behavior.
 He’ll tell you if he’s not happy with his litter.

 Your cat will tell you if he’s not happy with his litter box.
 Your kitty cat’s litter box comfort level is partially determined by how deep the litter is.
 Just remember to put about three inches of litter in the litter box for a single cat and add a few inches for several cats.
 Just don’t go overboard and add too much litter.
-Use your common sense and watch for signs coming your feline companion!
+Use your common sense and watch for signs coming from your feline companion!